Taking back your life.

-Those who’ve been through a narcissistic abusive relationship, are not only left in a state of confusion trying to reclaim reality and work out what’s truly happened to them, as well as rebuild themselves back up from scratch, their homes, jobs, friends their entire lives.
-They are also left mentally an physical drained and completely heartbroken.
+Those who’ve been through a narcissistic abusive relationship are not only left in a state of confusion trying to reclaim reality and work out what’s indeed happened to them, as well as rebuild themselves back up from scratch, their homes, jobs, friends their entire lives.
+They are also left mentally and physical drained and utterly heartbroken.

-We can also be left with the belief that they are our soul mate, they need our help, we love them, yet at the same time they are cruel and heartless towards us.
-This is because the narcissist can play so nice then be so soul destroying to us, causing our body’s to release chemicals that leave us trauma bonded to them.
+We can also be left with the belief that they are our soul mate, they need our help, we love them, yet at the same time, they are cruel and heartless towards us.
+This is because the narcissist can play so nice then be soul-destroying to us, causing our body’s to release chemicals that leave us trauma bonded to them.
 We are weaning ourselves off the drugs our bodies have released.
-With the many manipulation tactics from the narcissist, they use leaving us believing it’s our fault.
+With the many manipulation tactics from the narcissist they use, leaving us believing it’s our fault.
 The conflict within ourselves that no one can be that horrible for no reason we must have done something.

-It is not your fault, no one deserves to be treated this way.
+It is not your fault, and no one deserves to be treated this way.

-You might question “but they can be so nice.”
-Those on the cluster B personality disorder Narcissists, borderlines and histrionics have a Disorder, they are not normal people who switch it on when they feel criticism, anger or stress, this is who they are.
+You might question “, but they can be so nice.”
+Those on the cluster B personality disorder Narcissists, borderlines and histrionics have a Disorder.
+They don’t switch it on when they feel criticism, anger or stress.
+This is who they are.

-Coming out of any form of relationship with a narcissist often leaves us in a state of disbelief, often because of our own perceptions, values, beliefs, kindness, trust in others, making allowances for mistakes.
-With the help of their gaslighting, blame shifting, the silent treatment and projecting their faults onto us.
-We rationalise, make excuses.
-Blame ourselves and give them the benefit of the doubt over and over again, or through fear of reactions, fear no one will understand, help or believe us, and if you’ve been isolated, fear of being alone can also keep us trapped in the cycle of abuse.
+Coming out of any form of relationship with a narcissist often leaves us in a state of disbelief, usually because of our own perceptions, values, beliefs, kindness, trust in others, making allowances for mistakes, with the help of the narcissists gaslighting, blame-shifting, the silent treatment and projecting their faults onto us.
+We rationalise, make excuses, blame ourselves and give them the benefit of the doubt over and over again, or through fear of reactions, fear no one will understand, help or believe us, and if you’ve been isolated, fear of being alone can also keep us trapped in the cycle of abuse.

-Here are some top tips to practice daily, even when you take a step or two back, get up and go again, you will find your inner happiness, freedom and a new life for you.
+Here are some top tips for practising daily.
+Even when you take a step or two back, get up and go again, you will find your inner happiness, freedom and a new life for you.

 1. Be patient and kind to yourself, it takes time, work and effort from within yourself.
-If you’ve slipped up and reacted to them, had a knockback, or just a bad day, it ok these things happen, deal with the emotions, then move on that moment is now in your past.
+If you’ve slipped up and reacted to them, had a knockback, or just a bad day, it’s ok these things happen, deal with the emotions, then move on from that moment as it is now in your past.

 4. Accept and acknowledge the truth, then forgive yourself.
-You have to realise you were manipulated and duped by an extremely toxic person, who just wanted to use your good qualities, they do not care for you, they just want to hurt you, your forgiving kind and generous traits were used against you, being a good person is nothing to be ashamed of, learning to say no will become a deal breaker with these kinds of people in the future.
+You have to realise you were manipulated and duped by an extremely toxic person, who just wanted to use you for your qualities, they do not care for you, they just want to hurt you, your forgiving kind and generous traits were used against you, being a kind person is nothing to be ashamed of, learning to say no will become a deal-breaker with these kinds of people in the future.

-6. Accept that part of you knew, that part was most likely your instincts.
+6. Accept that part of you knew.
+That part was most likely your instincts.
 Now is the time to tune into these and use them wisely. ( this is not to blame yourself, no one deserves to be abused.) this is to take responsibility for the choices you made, so you can take action not to make these choices again.
 Perhaps at the beginning, you thought something was off but didn’t know what, or something just didn’t add up.
-This is your instinct trying to warn you, now when you feel them don’t look for answers or excuses, go with them and never against them.
+This is your instinct trying to warn you, now when you feel them, don’t look for answers or excuses.
+Go with those instincts and never against them.